eman-on/semaG/Valve Source Engine/readme.md

-ALL FILES NEED TO BE UNZIPED INTO FOLDER "...\Counter-Strike Global Offensive\csgo"
+ALL FILES NEED TO BE UNZIPPED INTO FOLDER "...\Counter-Strike Global Offensive\csgo"

 Particle systems and Players Aura - systems of particles that can follow the players or be used like props.